Hield's 4-point play helps Kings hold off Bulls, 128-124 - WHIZ News

 TIP-INS

-Kings: Coach Luke Walton lost a challenge after Bagley was whistled for a foul early in the fourth quarter. … Jabari Parker missed a second consecutive game for personal reasons.
+Kings: Walton lost a challenge after Bagley was whistled for a foul early in the fourth quarter. … Jabari Parker missed a second consecutive game for personal reasons.

 UP NEXT